Distance: 2 miles | Time: 10 – 30 minutes | Level: Easy – Moderate

 While the trail itself isn’t among the most epic of hiking trails, it undoubtedly leads to one of the best views on O’ahu.
-In this guide, I will highlight what to expect, how to find the trail entrance, best times to be on the trail, and bonus adventures to experience near the hike.
+In this guide, I will highlight what to expect, how to find the trail entrance, the best times to be on the trail, and bonus adventures to experience near the hike.

 Know before you go: While the Crouching Lion trail is frequently hiked by locals and tourists alike, the hike is technically illegal and can result in fines.
 Hike at your own risk.

 Hiking the Crouching Lion Trail on O’ahu, Hawai’i

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!